Prepare a Mirror Database for Mirroring (SQL Server)

 This topic describes how to prepare a mirror database in SQL Server 2016 by using SQL Server Management Studio or Transact-SQL.

 The principal and mirror server instances must be running on the same version of SQL Server.
 While it is possible for the mirror server to have a higher version of SQL Server, this configuration is only recommended during a carefully planned upgrade process.
 In such a configuration, you run the risk of an automatic failover, in which data movement is automatically suspended because data cannot move to a lower version of SQL Server.
-For more information, see Minimize Downtime for Mirrored Databases When Upgrading Server Instances.
+For more information, see Upgrading Mirrored Instances.

 The principal and mirror server instances must be running on the same edition of SQL Server.
 For information about support for database mirroring in SQL Server 2016, see Features Supported by the Editions of SQL Server 2016.